 The Library Project is dedicated to improving the quality of education that children receive at under-financed schools by providing two simple programs; Children’s School Libraries and Teacher’s Libraries.
-In 2015 we’ll be launching a third program, Braille Libraries.
+In 2015 we’ll be launching a third program, Orphanage Libraries.

 Our Three Programs

-Teacher’s Libraries — We donate teacher’s libraries to improve the quality of education at rural schools.
+Teacher’s Reference Libraries — We donate teacher’s libraries to improve the quality of education at rural schools.
 Teachers gain access to educational resources that dramatically improves their school’s infrastructure and the quality of education they can provide their students.
-A Teacher’s Library consists of books on how to teach math, science, history and language, along with books on the arts, child psychology, physical education and nutrition.
-A Teacher’s Library provides teachers access to quality resources so that they can teach to their full potential.
+A Teacher’s Reference Library consists of books on how to teach math, science, history and language, along with books on the arts, child psychology, physical education and nutrition.
+A Teacher’s Reference Library provides teachers access to quality resources so that they can teach to their full potential.

 Providing educational infrastructure in Asia is both challenging and rewarding; it takes planning, cultural competency, and logistical management to get the job done.
 With each of our programs, we involve teachers, children and as much as possible, the local community..
 We do this though partnering with the local education board, local non-profits and NGOs and community leaders.
 It is critical to a library’s sustainability to get as many parties involved in its creation.